kennytanggg/THRUX/source/quickstartguide/buildingelectricalmodel/one-line/index-one-line.rst

 Property Tags can be applied to assist with design or network visualization.

+.. index:: How to Create a Source
+.. _one-line_creatingasource

 Add a Source
 ============

 Use the Setup Wizard to Create Source, or Right-click inside the workspace and click Add Source, then click Utility Source.

 .. image:: images/one-line-create_source.PNG